 “I KNOW THAT GUY”: He’s a lot younger and appears taller, but the voice is unmistakable.
 Johnny Ola, Hyman Roth’s go-fer and the guy who turns Fredo against Michael, is played by Dominic Chianese who has done a lot of character acting but who is best known to younger viewers as Uncle Junior from the HBO series The Sopranos.

 BET YOU DIDN’T KNOW: The Godfather: Part II was the first sequel in Academy Awards history to win a Best Picture Oscar.
 The film also garnered awards for Best Director, Best Supporting Actor (De Niro), Best Adapted Screenplay (coauthored by Puzo and Coppola), Best Art Direction/Set Decoration and Best Original Dramatic Score (Nino Rota and Carmine Coppola).
 Other nominations included Best Actor (Pacino), two for Best Supporting Actor, (Michael Gazzo and Lee Strasberg), and one for Best Supporting Actress (Shire).

-BEST LINE: “My father always told me, ‘Keep your friends close, but your enemies closer,’ ” Michael tells Tom, while explaining why he is dealing with Hyman Roth even though he knows Roth tried to have him killed.
-The American Film Institute rated the line number 58 on its list of the 100 most quoted movie lines.
+BEST LINE: “My father always told me, ‘Keep your friends close, but your enemies closer,’ ” Michael tells Tom while explaining why he is dealing with Hyman Roth even though he knows Roth tried to have him killed.
+The American Film Institute rated line number 58 on its list of the 100 most quoted movie lines.

 VIOLENCE LEVEL: Controlled but constant.
-This was an underworld where murder was a negotiating tool employed both to settle disputes and send messages.
+This was an underworld where a murder was a negotiating tool employed both to settle disputes and send messages.

 BODY COUNT: Sixteen.